rweald/rweald.github.com/source/_posts/2013-06-02-what-doctor-will-you-see-next.markdown

 </a>

 I hope you have enjoyed my analysis.
-I am always open to feedback and would love to collaborate on analysis related [DocGraph](http://strata.oreilly.com/2012/11/docgraph-open-social-doctor-data.html) or open health data in general.
+I am always open to feedback and would love to collaborate on analysis related to [DocGraph](http://strata.oreilly.com/2012/11/docgraph-open-social-doctor-data.html) or open health data in general.
 If you are interested in collaborating please email me ryan \[at\] weald.com or message me on twitter [@rweald](http://twitter.com/rweald)